Public-Source Fraud Intelligence — Local, State, Federal

 What SentinelGraph is not

-Not a law firm or legal advisor
+Not a law firm; not legal advice

 Not a determination of fraud, liability, or regulatory violation